Among003/60FPS-vita-udcd-uvc/README.md

 However, I wanted an even smoother experience and modified it so that the plugin would run at full 60 fps, at 488p instead.
 Visual difference is negligible, but it runs a lot smoother.

+This is much like how xCorra's plugin was, however, that was based off of ucdc-uvc when system apps were still not working.
+This is based off 1.5 and includes all changes since, including fixed system apps.

 Thanks to Xerpi for helping me modify this.

 ## What's this?